 Most machines clearly label the dial settings so you know which one to use for every type of wash.
 With some, like Hotpoint, the dial settings are numbered with a list of settings printed onto the detergent drawer.

-But there are often a few buttons or symbols that aren’t labelled, here’s what some of the more common ones mean:
+But there are often a few buttons or symbols that aren’t labelled.
+So instead of leaving you to scratch your head, we've gathered a few of them here!
+Here’s what some of the more common ones mean:

 Lets you set the maximum water temperature for your wash cycle.
 This is useful if your wash includes a garment with a 30-degree symbol on the label for example.

 Use this to choose how many times the cycle rinses your laundry.
 Adding extra rinse cycles to your wash can help with particularly dirty washes, to make sure the clothes are thoroughly rinsed through.

 Press to change the maximum spin speed of the current cycle.
 A lower spin speed will be kinder to your delicates but won’t squeeze out as much water.